Welcome! We are sitting in a waterfront garden today.

 However we speak two different dialects, his is called Stevenese & mine is Jenniferese!

 These dialects are forged throughout our lives through the lenses of personality, character, familial culture in childhood, gender differences, life experiences, perceptions, beliefs & world views.

 Having these two vastly differing dialects in the relationship can be challenging at times leading to crosswinds, confusing the direction of our chartered course.

-There is also the language of behavior which is a non verbal communication that we are not consciously aware of but can be picked up by our perceptive partner…Let me explain this…
+There is also the language of behaviour which is a non verbal communication that we are not consciously aware of but can be picked up by our perceptive partner.

 Where he can have a tendency to process his thoughts through the colored lense of a glass half empty scope which in turn signals to me that he is concerned about an issue.

-In the years we have been a couple we have purposely looked to God for his guidance in our relationship & stilled ourselves long enough to really listen, hear & understand what the other is saying in both verbal & non verbal language.
-Which is very important in growing as a couple for a smoother sailing experience.
+In the years we have been a couple we have purposely looked to God for his guidance in our relationship & stilled ourselves long enough to really listen, hear & understand what the other is saying.

 We know that this growing process will continue throughout our life together, as life in all its complexities can majorly impact any couple & adjustments are needed along our chartered course.